Attewell History, Family Crest & Coats of Arms

 There were a multitude of early spellings of the name.
 The Hundredorum Rolls of 1273 list: Adam Ate Welle, Oxfordshire; and John Atewelle, Cambridgeshire.
 The Writ of Parliament list: William atte Well, 1313 and John Atwelle.
 The Yorkshire Poll Tax Rolls of 1379 lists Willelmus Attewell.

 In Norfolk, Jef the Franch Atwelle, was rector of Erpingham, Norfolk, 1448 and Hugh Attwyll, was parson of Cawverly, Devon, 1602.

 Early History of the Attewell family

-Another 240 words (17 lines of text) covering the years 1258, 1495, 1499, and 1621 are included under the topic Early Attewell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Attewell research.
+Another 120 words (9 lines of text) covering the years 1258, 1495, 1499, 1621 and 1609 are included under the topic Early Attewell History in all our PDF Extended History products and printed products wherever possible.

 Attewell Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Attewell are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Attewell include: Attwill, Attwell, Atwill, Atwell, Atthill, Athill, Atwool, Attwel and many more.